WhatsApp Marketing Automation: A Strategy for EU Enterprises

 The shared-vs-dedicated economics

 Meta prices marketing conversations per country, but that's the wholesale rate.
 On a shared CPaaS you pay Meta's rate plus a per-message platform markup — often several cents per conversation, which compounds fast on automated flows firing thousands of times per day.
-On a dedicated EU instance the same wholesale rate flows through unchanged, and the platform cost becomes a predictable monthly infrastructure fee instead of a per-conversation tax.
+On a dedicated regional instance the same wholesale rate flows through unchanged, and the platform cost becomes a predictable monthly infrastructure fee instead of a per-conversation tax.

 The break-even is a spreadsheet, not an opinion.
 For most EU mid-market and enterprise teams running automated marketing at scale, the crossover sits in the tens of thousands of monthly marketing conversations — well below what a serious lifecycle programme generates.
 Above that line, every additional conversation on a shared platform is paying rent on infrastructure a dedicated instance replaces.
 See our WhatsApp Business API pricing guide for the underlying numbers and dedicated vs shared WhatsApp for the architecture comparison.